Start your knitting journey with this course for beginners.

 Knitting Terms You Might Come Across in Patterns

-Bind Off: When you’re ready to finish the last row, knit two stitches to bind off.
-Then, slip the first stitch over the second.
+- Bind Off: When you’re ready to finish the last row, knit two stitches to bind off.
+Then, slip the first stitch over the second on the right hand needle.
 Repeat until there is only one stitch left.
 Cut off the remaining yarn and tuck it into the last stitch.

-Crochet: Although crochet also uses yarn, crocheters use a hooked needle to create more tightly–crafted designs.
+- Crochet: Although crochet also uses yarn, crocheters use a hooked needle to create more tightly–crafted designs.
+You can learn more about crochet on the Crochet College Page

-Knitting Needles: The three types of knitting needles include pin-style needles, double-pointed needles, and circular needles.
+- Knitting Needles: The three types of knitting needles include pin-style needles, double-pointed needles, and circular needles.
+See which is best for you in this post

-Rib Stitch: With a rib stitch, you alternate stitches between rows to create a contrast.
+- Rib Stitch: With a rib stitch, you alternate knit & purl stitches between rows to create a contrast or a stretchy edge to your work.

-Skein: This is a collapsible coil of yarn.
+- Skein: This is another name for a roll of yarn.

-Slip Knot: This is an adjustable loop used for casting on.
+- Slip Knot: This is an adjustable loop used for casting on.
+This video will show you how to make a slip knot so you can start knitting